-If your kids love Hot Pockets for a treat, it can be hard to spurge when they are not only expensive, but not very healthy!Â But here is an easy recipe so you can make your own hot pockets right at home, meaning you can control the filling… and maybe even sneak some finely chopped up vegetables into the insides without your kids noticing 🙂
+If your kids love Hot Pockets for a treat, it can be hard to splurge when they are not only expensive but not very healthy!Â But here is an easy recipe so you can make your own hot pockets right at home, meaning you can control the filling… and maybe even sneak some finely chopped up vegetables into the insides without your kids noticing 🙂

 2 tbsp margarine

 1/2 cup milk

 2 cups shredded lunchmeat (ie. ham, turkey, chicken)

 1 1/4 cup shredded sharp cheddar

 1 can of Pillsbury Grands Biscuits (the larger size biscuits)

 3 cups Frosted Flakes, crushed (a great job for the kids!)

 In one bowl, combine shredded lunch meat with cheese.

 In a medium saucepan, melt butter over medium low heat.
 Add flour, salt and pepper, mixing until well mixed with the melted butter.
 Add milk and cook for 1 minute or until slightly thickened.
 Remove from heat, then add the lunch meat and cheese mixture, stirring again until well combined.